 Q. What is a Club Sport?

 A. Tulane Club Sports are student organizations that are geared toward instructional, recreational or competitive play.
-Club sports are recognized campus organizations that are completely run by the students.
+Club sports are recognized campus organizations that are run by the students.
 Each club has regular practice times and some compete in local or national leagues.

 Q. How can I find out about joining, practices, dues, and other club information?

-A. It is best to contact the club president for information on joining, dues, practices, etc. Please refer to the Club Contacts directory as well as the Fall 2015 practice schedule (off-campus practices are subject to change, so confirm the times with the club’s president).
+A. It is best to contact the club president for information on joining, dues, practices, etc. Please refer to the Club Contacts directory as well as the Spring 2016 practice schedule (off-campus practices are subject to change, so confirm the times with the club’s president).

 Q. Are there restrictions on when to join?